arnaud-ritti/gravityforms-installer/README.md

 > This plugin is compatible with Both Composer 2.x (latest) and 1.x

 **1. Add our [Gravity Forms Composer Bridge](https://github.com/arnaud-ritti/gravityforms-composer-bridge) repository to the [`repositories`][composer-repositories] field in `composer.json`**
-> This repository simply provides a periodically updated [packages.json](https://arnaud-ritti.github.io/gravityforms-composer-bridge/composer/v2/packages.json), that redirects composer to the ACF provided downloads.
+> This repository simply provides a periodically updated [packages.json](https://arnaud-ritti.github.io/gravityforms-composer-bridge/composer/v2/packages.json), that redirects composer to the provided downloads.
 Note that this repository **does not** provide any Gravity Forms packages itself, it only tells Composer where it can find packages.
 Secondly it is important to note that **your license key is not submitted to the repository**, since the installer downloads the zip files directly from servers.